Skip to main content

 • MEV-Time Logic: Unlocks conditional execution semantics in transactions on EVM.
 Allows invariant enforcement on bundled transactions and introspection on execution state.
 STXNs make MEV time secure through bundle protection.

-• Time-Travel: "Time travel" introduces a paradigm where transactions can be executed in a sequence, with later transactions depending on the outcome of earlier ones.
+• Time-Travel: We introduce a paradigm where transactions can be executed in a sequence, with later transactions depending on the outcome of earlier ones.

 Example of Smart Transactions